gjoris/mouse-mover/README.md

 You can build the application from the source, without any problems.

-Or you can download the JAR file, and run in any Java capable environment, by double-clicking it or using:
+Or you can [download the JAR file on the releases page](https://github.com/gjoris/mouse-mover/releases), and run in any Java capable environment, by double-clicking it or using:

 ```java -jar MouseMover.jar```